SmartableAI/election/_news/2021-04-13-ex-trump-aides-form-new-policy-group-with-20-million-initial-budget.md

         width: 1100
         height: 619
         isCached: true
-  - title: "Intelligence officials reassert their role post-Trump"
+  - title: "Intelligence officials reassert role post-Trump"
     excerpt: "The last time the top three intelligence officials testified in front of Congress, they were publicly criticized by the President, who lashed out at them in a series of tweets calling them passive and naive and saying that they should \"go back to school.\"\n    \n"
     publishedDateTime: 2021-04-14T09:12:26Z
     webUrl: "http://rss.cnn.com/~r/rss/cnn_allpolitics/~3/I7Daj6EUhzc/index.html"